Irenezs/Notes/Non-Work/DnD/Inventory.md

 	- Range: Touch
 	- Duration: Concentration, up to 10 min
 	- 1 action to cast
 	- until spell ends, one willing creature is protected against aberrations, celestials, elementals, fey, fiends, undead.
-Protection gives disadvantage on attacke
+Protection gives disadvantage on attackers rolls, target also can't be charmed, frightened, or possessed.
+If target was already one of those, target gets advantage on saving rolls against the ailments

 # Equipment
 - Leather Armour